 We have entered and anticipate we will continue to enter into contracts in the normal course of business with external organizations such as CMOs, CROs and other third parties for the manufacture of our product candidates and to support clinical trials and preclinical research studies and testing.
 We expect that these contracts will be generally cancelable by us, and we anticipate that payments due upon cancellation will consist only of payments for services provided or expenses incurred, including noncancelable obligations of our service providers, up to the date of cancellation.
-We accrued CMO services in the amount of \$394,000 and \$543,691 for the years ended December 31, 2021 and 2022, respectively, under the Development and Manufacturing Services Agreement with Lonza AG and affiliate Lonza Sales AG in developing the product OCX-253.
+We accrued CMO services in the amount of \$0.5 million for the three months ended March 31, 2023 and 2022 under the Development and Manufacturing Services Agreement with Lonza in developing the product OCX-253.